Back to blog

 How Much Can You Earn From an App?
 Key Success Factors

-The harsh reality of the app business is that most apps don’t make money.
+But let’s get real: the harsh truth is that most apps don’t make money.
 Not because they aren’t well-designed or useful, but because their monetization doesn’t scale.
-A few thousand downloads mean nothing if users don’t stick around long enough—or worse, never pay for anything.
+A few thousand downloads mean nothing if users churn quickly—or never pay at all.

 How Much Money Can You Make If You Own an App?
 See Real Numbers and Profit Strategies.